john-itcsolutions/cheirrs/README.md

 `juju remove-machine <kubernetes-master/1_machine_number> --force`

-After the model has converged and settled, as with k8s model, you will probably require a relational database system. hence we install postgresql a second time here:
+After the model has converged and settled, as with k8s model, you will probably require a relational database system.
+However we intend to set up the postgresql database in k8s model as a cross model referencing database by setting up an "offer" for it so that applications (charms) from other models may access the database.
+In this case the tensorflow charm will access postgresql vi cross model referencing, although it may require a caching server as a web interface participant (unsure right now):

-`juju deploy --config admin_addresses='127.0.0.1','192.168.1.7' -n 2 postgresql --storage pgdata=lxd,90G postgresql`

 `juju deploy cs:~redis-charmers/redis`